Anthony-Gambale/Pygame-3D/README.md

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/1_screenshot.png)

-Pygame 3D is an extension on 2D rendering API Pygame, that allows for the rendering of 3D models.
+Pygame 3D is an extension on Pygame, a 2D rendering API.
+It allows for the rendering of 3D models.

 I've used an experimental mathematical technique to avoid the "view/camera space" phase of a traditional 3D renderer, saving a large chunk of computation time.